cryo28/sidekiq_status/README.md

 ### 1.0.5

    * Sidekiq 2.14 support
+   * Do not create (and display in sidekiq_status/web) status containers for the jobs scheduled to run in the future by the means of perform_at/perform_in (mhfs)
    * Sidekiq web templates converted from .slim to .erb
    * Allow specifying worker name as a String (gumayunov)
    * Added ruby 2.0 to travis build matrix
-   * Don't be smart in extending Sinatra template search path (springbok)
+   * Don't be too smart in extending Sinatra template search path (springbok)
    * Show worker names and adjust sidekiq-web template tags to conform to Sidekiq conventions (mhfs)